New Mexico voter registration guide

 New Mexico voter registration deadlines

-- In-person: 3 days before Election Day
+- Register to vote (online): 28 days before Election Day

-- Online: 28 days before Election Day
+- Register to vote (in person): 3 days before Election Day

 New Mexico voter registration rules

 - be a citizen of the United States